 Eat lunch at the hut, or picnic in the field.

-Complete more fieldwork protocols in the afternoon, and/or analyse the data collected in the morning.
+Complete more fieldwork protocols in the afternoon, and/or analyze the data collected in the morning.

-Hike the 3 hours back down to Vallorcine village, and take the Mont Blanc express train back to Chamonix.
+Hike 2 hours back down to Vallorcine village, and take the Mont Blanc Express train back to Chamonix.

 Enjoy dinner in one of Chamonix’s many restaurants.